mikrono/tModLoaderWiki_kr_ko/Open-Source-Mods.md

 These mods are mods that add common things such as items, enemies, furniture, pets and so forth.
 * [All The Walls](https://github.com/JavidPack/AllTheWalls) -- A good example of NOT using Autoload.
 Learn from this mod how to programmatically add items to write clean code.
 * [Antiaris Mod](https://github.com/zadum4ivii/Antiaris) -- Adds several generated structures, quest system and other content, including bosses, enemies & items.
+* [Calamity Vanities](https://github.com/PotatoPersonThing/CalValEX) -- This mod aims to add more vanity items/pets to the Calamity mod.
+This is a great example of adding new more complex pets.
 * [Cave Story](https://github.com/JavidPack/CaveStory) -- Adds a bit of everything.
 * [Clicker Class](https://github.com/SamsonAllen13/ClickerClass) -- Adds a custom class and associated items.
 Comes with armor glowmasks, custom mod.Call API including an example mod, and translation/localization support.
 * [Dragon Ball Terraria](https://github.com/NuovaPrime/DBZMOD) -- Adds a custom energy system with some UI elements, a custom damage type, quite a few unique weapons and transformational effects.